-    - Using a reference pressure device, apply the desired offset trim value (low pressure value).
+- Using a reference pressure device, apply the desired offset trim value (low-pressure value).

 - Once the applied pressure has stabilized, use the transmitter’s offset trim command.
 The offset trim point is typically done at a zero point with no pressure value applied.

-- Using a reference pressure device, apply the desired slope trim value (high pressure value).
+- Using a reference pressure device, apply the desired slope trim value (high-pressure value).

 - Once the applied pressure has stabilized, use the transmitter’s slope trim command.